To report a main break or other emergency

 PATERSON STREET OPERATIONS CENTER RECONSTRUCTION

-Get Involved!
-Join our Citizens Advisory Panel (CAP) and work closely with the neighborhood and alder for the area, Marsha Rummel, to develop and refine this project.
-Contact us at 608-266-4651 or firstname.lastname@example.org to sign up.
+GET INVOLVED: Sign up to be a part of our Citizens Advisory Process (CAP) and work closely with neighbors and alder for the area, Marsha Rummel, to develop and refine this project.
+Contact us at (608) 266-4651 or firstname.lastname@example.org.